New Construction Buying Process

 You’ve searched for the ideal home and decided that new construction is the way to go.
 What’s next?
 Here is a summary of the typical process for buying a new home.
 Just as every buyer is different, so is every builder.
 Be sure to check with your builder for their specific buying process.

 Get a copy of your credit report and make sure all issues are resolved and that the information is correct so that you don’t have surprises when you apply for a loan.
 Federal law allows you to get a free copy of your credit report every 12 months from the three nationwide consumer credit reporting companies - Equifax, Experian and TransUnion.
 You can request a copy of your credit report from www.annualcreditreport.com.

 Choose a Buyer’s Agent

 The sales representatives at a new construction community represent the builder.
 If you would like your own representation, choose a sales agent of your own.
-We know just the place to find one - click here to find the best professional agents in the business.
+We know just the place to find one - go to the menu and click on About Us/Meet our Agents to find the best professional agents in the business.
 If you are represented by a buyer's agent, some builders will require your agent to accompany you and register with you on your initial visit to a new construction community in order to be eligible for a commission from the builder.
 Your agent should check the builder’s registration policies.

 Pre-qualifying for a mortgage is good but obtaining mortgage lender pre-approval is better.
-This will tell you how much can invest in a new home based on your income, debt and credit score.
-We recommend Berkshire Hathaway HomeServices Fox & Roach REALTORS affiliate, Trident Mortgage Company.
+This will tell you how much you can invest in a new home based on your income, debt and credit score.
+We recommend Berkshire Hathaway HomeServices Fox & Roach REALTORS affiliate, Prosperity Home Mortgage, LLC.

 Repeat 3 Times: Location